roman-pv/PopularMoviesApp/README.md

 It is one of the projects for Udacity Android Developer Nanodegree.

 ## Features
-- Browse most popular and most the highest rated movies
+- Browse the most popular and the highest rated movies
 - Mark as favorites the movies that you like
 - See description, release date and average score of the movie
 - Watch trailers and read reviews
-- Enjoy material design of the app while you browse the movies
+- Enjoy material design of the app

+## Technical aspects
+- The app uses Retrofit to fetch data from the Internet with theMovieDB API
+- Layouts are created mainly with Constraint Layout
+- Lists are displayed with RecyclerView
+- App is developed in MVVM pattern with Architecture Components
+- Dagger 2 is used for dependency injections
+- The app follows material design guidelines and uses many material design elements: collapsing toolbar, shared element transition animation, snackbar notification, etc.

 ## Screenshots